nichitaa/ex_message_broker/docs/checkpoint_1_lab2.md

 ### `SentimentWorker`

-`SentimentsRouter` worker that computes the sentiments score based on tweet text.
+`SentimentsRouter` worker that asynchronously computes the sentiments score based on tweet text.
 We have [this huge](./../lib/rtp_sse/tweet_processor/emotion_values.ex) map of word-score values that we look in for each word from a tweet, `score` is equal with the mean of those values.

 ### `EngagementWorker`

-`EngagementRouter` worker that calculates the engagement score of a tweet based on the following formula `score = (favorites + retweets) / followers`.
+`EngagementRouter` worker that asynchronously calculates the engagement score of a tweet based on the following formula `score = (favorites + retweets) / followers`.
 Sends to the `Aggregator` the score together with all formula arguments.

 ### `Aggregator`